 Combine the caramel sauce with the popcorn and nuts.
 Gradually pour the caramel sauce over the popcorn and nuts (or roughly half of it in each of two bowls of popcorn and nuts) while mixing with two long handle wooden spoons (it helps if you have a partner for this step — one person pouring while the other mixes).
 Continue mixing the sauce with the popcorn and nuts until all of it is coated evenly.
 Most important, don't do the pouring part of this step too slowly or the caramel sauce will start to set in the saucepan as it cools, making it very difficult to use.
 Aim for no more than half a minute of pouring time (per bowl if you use two bowls), accompanied by fairly quick mixing, to keep the caramel sauce from forming a clump in the bowl instead of readily coating the popcorn evenly.

 Let the Poppycock® Clone cool completely.
 If it is crunchy or chewy the way you prefer then it is time to package it.
+Realize that it will become more crunchy naturally as it cools and dries if you let it complete that process before packaging it.
 Break it up as necessary and store it in air tight containers.
 I find one gallon Ziploc® freezer bags to be perfect for that purpose.
-If you find you want it to be more crunchy then give it an additional 15 minutes or so in a 250°F oven and repeat the cooling step.
-In short, make it whatever you want it to be.